 Effects of discharges on the macroinvertebrate communities of the Patea River vary in relation to the treatment provided by the WWTP, dilution available in the receiving waters, preceding climatic conditions and the microfloral component of the wastewaters.
-Such variations in effects have been documented by previous summer biomonitoring surveys with this summer survey illustrating minimal effects, during a low recession flow period, below the discharge from the relocated rock riprap outfall following the WWTP upgrade.
+Such variations in effects have been documented by previous summer biomonitoring surveys with this summer survey illustrating some effects (bordering on significant at the boundary of the mixing zone), during a low recession flow period, below the discharge from the relocated rock riprap outfall following the WWTP upgrade.